Most Famous Hotels Southern California

 Credit: La Valencia Hotel

 With panoramic views of the Pacific coastline and the mesmerizing La Jolla Cove, La Valencia Hotel is a Mediterranean-inspired landmark destination just outside the heart of San Diego.
-Soar like a seagull and get a bird’s-eye view of the property—a signature pink exterior and Spanish-tiled tower have marked this spot for more than 95 years.
-Also known as the Pink Lady, this hotel promises a coastal refuge in its classic and vintage rooms, luxurious villas and iconic suites.
-Sidle up for an afternoon cocktail at the grand lobby bar, then take a seat at the ocean-view restaurant before browsing the local art galleries and visiting nearby historic sites.
+Soar like a seagull and take in a birdā€™s-eye view of this coastal gem.
+Its signature pink exterior and Spanish-tiled tower have stood proudly for more than 95 years.
+Also known as The Pink Lady, this hotel offers a classic retreat with vintage rooms, luxurious villas, and iconic suites.
+Sip an afternoon cocktail at the grand lobby bar, then enjoy dinner with an ocean view at the on-site restaurant.
+Afterward, stroll through local art galleries or explore nearby historic sites for the perfect seaside escape.

 Credit: James Tran

 Did we mention a bar?
-First opened in 1949, The Whaling Bar recently made a comeback after a decade-long break, and it’s everything you want it to be—lean back in tufted emerald green booths and let the pendant mood lighting take you back in time.
-Designated a San Diego Historic Landmark in 1987, this hotel has been home to more than just the Hollywood elite, sharing its coastal hospitality with an assortment of guests, like President Woodrow Wilson, for almost 100 years.
+First opened in 1949, The Whaling Bar is back after a decade-long break, and itā€™s everything you hoped it would be.
+Sink into tufted emerald green booths, sip something classic, and let the pendant mood lighting transport you to another era.
+Designated a San Diego Historic Landmark in 1987, this hotel has welcomed more than just Hollywoodā€™s elite.
+For nearly 100 years, it has shared its coastal hospitality with an array of guests, including President Woodrow Wilson.

 Location: La Jolla